Himolde-IBE110/Labs/Wireshark-HTTP/README.md

 ```html
     <img src="https://goo.gl/pVxY0e" alt="Floating Flower"/>
 ```
-... then you should know that the slash at the end of the open tag is sort of a shorthand for a close tag, so you won't see any other indication that this element is now complete.
+... then you should know that the slash ('/') at the end of the open tag is sort of a shorthand for a close tag, so you won't see any other indication that this element is now complete.
 There are also a few tags that don't even use the '/' at the end, they just don't have any close tag at all.
 This works because all of the information this tag needs is declared in an "attribute".

-## HTTP
+## HTTP Protocol
 The World Wide Web is about communication between web clients and web servers.
 Clients are often browsers (Chrome, Brave, Safari), but they can be any type of program or device.
 Servers are always on computers that serve the requests received from the clients.
 Communication between clients and servers is done by requests and responses (it is called a request–response protocol in the client–server computing model):